Jai Bajarangabali: Reception

 A critic from The Times of India gave the film a rating of three out of film and praised the direction, the performance of the cast, the dialogues, the music and the cinematography.
 A critic from Bangalore Mirror opined that "Jai Bhajaranga Bali is still one of those films that will not make you want to run away from theatre".
-A critic from Filmibeat stated that "Jai Bajarangbali is a below average movie and definitely not worth watching in theatre".